 If the program is performing as expected at the time of implementation, then the various goals and objectives either should have been achieved or substantial progress should have been made towards achieving them.
-Further, net benefits to the Nation should be maximized under the program relative to any alternative CSPs or variants of the existing program.
-If the analysis concludes otherwise, such conclusions may serve as the basis for recommending changes to the program, including its potential elimination.
+If the analysis concludes otherwise, such conclusions may serve as the basis for recommending changes to the program.
+If the review determines there are numerous and serious problems with the existing program that likely cannot be solved by modifying the existing program, it is recommended that the Council evaluate whether the CSP's current form is still preferable to other alternatives, and consider if the program should be continued or eliminated.

 B. Allocations.
 Section 303A(c)(5) of the MSA requires initial allocations to be fair and equitable under all LAPPs.
-Further, according to the CS Policy, CSP reviews should examine existing allocations and evaluate whether the existing allocations are those that maximize net benefits to the Nation, consistent with National Standard 1 and EO 12866.
+Further, according to the CS Policy, CSP reviews should examine existing allocations and evaluate whether the existing allocations are those that maximize net benefits to the Nation, including potential economic, environmental, public health and safety, and other advantages, distributive impacts, and equity, consistent with National Standard 1 and EO 12866.
 Specifically, the CS Policy states: "For all fishery management programs, including catch shares, the underlying harvest allocations to specific fishery sectors (e.g., commercial and recreational) should be revisited on a regular basis, and the basis for the allocation should include consideration of conservation, economic, and social criteria used in specifying optimum yield and in furtherance of the goals of the underlying FMP."
-The CS Policy also states, "in existing catch share programs, this evaluation of allocations should be part of the MSA-mandated 5-year review."
+The CS Policy also states, "in existing catch share programs, this evaluation of allocations should be part of the MSAmandated 5-year review."
 Further, "if the underlying allocation between sectors for a given fishery has not been reviewed by the Council since a LAP was initially approved, the Council should include such an assessment as part of its 5-year review unless there are compelling reasons not to do so.
 The mandatory 5-year review for each LAP is an appropriate time for a review and assessment of a given fishery's allocations since the fishery should have benefited significantly during its extended period of management under the LAP." (emphasis added)